Docs

 Sandbox collections

 Apollo Sandbox is a special mode of that doesn't require an Apollo account.
-If you use Sandbox and do sign in with your Apollo account, you can save personal collections that are specific to Sandbox:
+If you use Sandbox and do sign in with your Apollo account, you can save personal operation collections that are specific to Sandbox:

 Operation collections in Apollo Sandbox